brockboland/Homebrew/23-Pale Ale/README.md

 * Fermented in bucket #1

 ## Bottling day
-* FG: 1.0xx
+* FG: 1.014
-* x.x% ABV
+* 5.1% ABV
-* xx bombers and xx 12-ounce bottles
+* Kegged with corn sugar, since I was leaving the keg at the brewhouse until our party
-* Primed with xx oz corn sugar
+* Primed with 2.8 oz corn sugar
-* Bottling bucket: x

 ## Tasting notes

 ## Timeline
 * 2015.12.13: Brew day
+* 2016.01.10: Kegged